About this issue

 COVID-19 pandemic progress and interventions

-From 12 to 21 March 2021, when this survey was conducted, states and territories identified new cases of COVID-19 predominately from overseas.
+From 16 to 25 April 2021, when this survey was conducted, states and territories identified new cases of COVID-19 predominately from overseas.
 The risk of further transmission was managed through hotel quarantine.
-Local transmission was identified as the source of two cases in New South Wales and one in Queensland, however both were managed without the need for additional restrictions or lockdowns.
+Local transmission was identified as the source of one case in Western Australian and one in Victoria.

 Since the beginning of the pandemic, initiatives in place to help reduce the spread of COVID-19 and support the economy included: